basho/basho_docs/source/languages/en/riak/ops/running/security-sources.md

 When managing security sources---any of the sources explained above---you always have the option of applying a source to either a single user/role or to all users (`all`).
 If specific users and `all` have no sources in common, this presents no difficulty.
 But what happens if one source is applied to `all` and a different source is applied to a specific user?

 The short answer is that the more specifically assigned source---i.e. to the user---will be consider a user's security source.
-We'll illustrate that with the folling example, in which the `certificate` source is assigned to `all`, but the `password` source is assigned to `riakuser`:
+We'll illustrate that with the following example, in which the `certificate` source is assigned to `all`, but the `password` source is assigned to `riakuser`:

 ```bash
 riak-admin security add-source all 127.0.0.1/32 certificate